jibstack64/networks/README.md

 ![Contributions: Welcome](https://img.shields.io/badge/contributions-welcome-success)

 ### Overview
 networks is a command-line utility designed for managing multiple sets of wpa_supplicant credentials.
-This is particularly useful if you are working on a server and have no graphical interface for creating and changing WiFi connections. networks is built on a local database; you can append credentials to this database, remove them and switch to them.
+This is particularly useful if you are working on a server, android shell, or fresh install, and have no graphical interface for creating and changing WiFi connections. networks is built on a local database; you can append credentials to this database, remove them and switch to them.
 A backup is made of your wpa_supplicant-*.conf file every time you switch to a set of credentials, providing a level of security, as losing your WiFi credentials becomes more difficult.

 ### Configuration